 Oral presentation of a scientific paper with digital projection is quite different from presentation of the same information in a journal article.
 In a journal article, all the details of the research must be given to allow the reader to evaluate the science.
 In an oral presentation, you have a limited amount of time and a limited number of slides in which to get across the major thrust of the study.
 Details cannot be included, only the major ideas.
 Therefore, each slide cannot contain more information than the viewer can comprehend in a short time.
 Design each slide to communicate a single idea quickly!
-Make the print large enough to be seen on an 8' screen from a distance of 100 feet.
+Make the print large enough to be seen on an eight-foot screen from a distance of 100 feet.

 It is important that you practice your presentation prior to delivering it in your session.
-You should limit the number of slides to a maximum of one slide per minute—less slides may be preferable for your presentation.
-In particular, PowerPoint presentations afford the easy opportunity for information overload, and can detract from the major points to be emphasized.
+You should limit the number of slides to a maximum of one slide per minute—fewer slides may be preferable for your presentation.
+In particular, PowerPoint presentations afford the easy opportunity for information overload and can detract from the major points to be emphasized.
 Keep this in mind when planning your presentation.
 An exemplary presentation would include at least one introductory slide and a summary slide stating the key conclusions.
 During your presentation you are encouraged to use the wireless lavaliere microphone so that your voice is projected properly if you turn your face towards the screen.

 The following should help you in your presentation preparation:

 - Prepare your slides to communicate ideas, not details.
 If someone wants details, let him or her ask you in the discussion period.

 - Put the minimum amount of information on the slide that is necessary to communicate your idea.
 After drafting the slide, see what can be left out while still communicating the essential idea.
 Revise your draft in order to reduce the material to a minimum.

 - Graphical presentation of data often communicates an idea more quickly than tabular presentation of the same data.
 Photographs may also be effective, but avoid pictures of animals.